Knee pain arises from a problem in the hip until proven otherwise. Hip problems are more common and usually more important.

 The knee cartilage and ligament problems that adults have are rare in children except older teenagers, but these are the problems that parents will often be concerned about.
 The common injuries in children are patello-femoral and physeal (type I and II distal femoral; ligament avulsions of the upper tibia).
 Articular damage, such as osteochondral fractures, can occur during a patello-femoral injury.

 Anterior knee pain in the absence of injury is common amongst teenagers, especially girls, and is usually self-limiting.
 Physiotherapy usually helps a great deal.
 Sometimes a congenital dysplasia of the patello-femoral joint causes instability and pain, but again this usually responds to physiotherapy even if a dislocation has occurred.
-Dislocations in childhood are usually due to a congenital dysplasia of this sort and do require surgery if recurrent; surgery is best left until skeletal maturity if possible.
+Surgery does have a place, however, and it is not always best to wait until skeletal maturity.
+These decisions require a careful clinical assessment and analysis of MRI and other images.

 205-209 Great Portland Street